About

 Early Filmmaking Career

-In 2015, Jackson released “Aimy in a Cage” starring Allisyn Snyder, Crispin Glover, Paz de la Heurta, and Academy Award Nominee Terry Moore.
-Jackson described the film as a millennial treatise: “Aimy is the deconstruction of a cartoon character in live action, revealing the real pain that would exist inside a persona like Bugs Bunny or Pee-Wee Herman.”
+Jackson first garnered attention in 2014 when the Wall Street Journal featured his investments in Bitcoin at $10 per coin; he leveraged these profits to finance his directorial debut ‘Aimy in a Cage’ (2015), starring Allisyn Snyder, Crispin Glover, Paz de la Huerta, and Academy Award nominee Terry Moore.
+He described the film as a millennial treatise: “Aimy is the deconstruction of a cartoon character in live action, revealing the real pain that would exist inside a persona like Bugs Bunny or Pee-Wee Herman.”
 The film was a fusion of styles, moods, and influences.
 “It is my postmodern Antoine Doinel via Philip K. Dick.
 Its themes of societal collapse, government overreach, and familial breakdown were seen as abstract during its release, but have come to represent the very story of the digital age.”

 “Aimy in a Cage” won him the Director’s Prize at the 2015 Portland Film Festival, where its bold color palette and unique style drew comparisons to auteurs such as Tim Burton, Terry Gilliam, and David Lynch.